aedobbyn/beer-data-science/present/brewsentation.md

 }
 ```

-Note that this is a `for` loop so it's pretty slow 😔.
+<small>Note that this is a `for` loop so it's pretty slow 😔.
+Optimizing it is on the docket.</small>

 Paginating the Request
 ========================================================